-Bright Cluster Manager's cluster extension utilities create 3 cloud node objects by default (figure 4.4, page 61).
+The cluster manager's cluster extension utilities create 3 cloud node objects by default (figure 4.7, page 59).
 Cloning them is an easy way to extend the number of deployable cloud nodes.

 With Bright View, this can be done with the Clone command to assign properties to the clone that match the original (section 3.3), but advance the relevant IP addresses by 1.
 In cmsh, the clone command works the same way.